 It’s incredibly fun and you don’t need to be fantastic, you will learn on the job.
 There are some fantastic choir leaders around the world, who will make you welcome and teach you singing tips as you learn the songs.
 Indeed, they are often singing teachers already.

-No matter your age, you will make new friends, have a few laughs and be practising how to use your voice.
+No matter your age, you will make new friends, have a few laughs and be practicing how to use your voice.

 This is the first step to feeling confident enough to sing a little louder, be more confident.
 As an added bonus, you will be able to stand next to really good singers and learn from them.